-ensuring designs can be easily adapted and accommodate new technologies to meet changing needs throughout the lifetime of the development; The NDP includes a policy supporting development that provides high speed broadband and telecommunications equipment (Policy WG24) (NPPF para 112).
-It also promotes an integrated approach to sustainable design through Policy WG8 a) including the provision of broadband infrastructure within new development.
+• ensuring designs can be easily adapted and accommodate new technologies to meet changing needs throughout the lifetime of the development;

+The NDP includes a policy supporting development that provides high speed broadband and telecommunications equipment (Policy DW14) (NPPF para 112).
+This policy also requires the provision of broadband infrastructure within new development.

-The NDP does not seek to restrict any proposal for communication infrastructure within the Parish which would be permitted under Herefordshire Local Plan Core Strategy.
+The NDP does not seek to restrict any proposal for communication infrastructure and should prioritise full fibre within the Parish which would be permitted connections to existing and new under Herefordshire Local Plan Core developments (NPPF para 112).
+Strategy.
+Use of existing masts, buildings and other structures for new electronic communications capability (including wireless) should be encouraged.
+Where new sites are required (such as for new 5G networks, or for connected transport and smart city applications), equipment should be sympathetically designed and camouflaged where appropriate (NPPF para 113).
 Ensure there is evidence to demonstrate that electronic communications infrastructure is not expected to cause significant and irremediable interference with other electrical equipment, air traffic services or instrumentation operated in the national interest (NPPF para 114a).
 Ensure the possibility of the construction of new buildings or other structures interfering with broadcast and electronic communications services has been considered (NPPF para 114b).

-Promoting Sustainable Transport

-Address the potential impacts of development on transport networks (NPPF para 102a).

-Realise opportunities from existing or proposed transport infrastructure and changing transport technology and usage - for example in relation to the scale, location or density of development that can be accommodated (NPPF para 102b).
+Promoting Sustainable Transport Address the potential impacts of HCS has determined where development (Policy SS4 - extract) New developments should be designed development on transport networks should be located, and this takes into and located to minimise the impacts on the transport network; (NPPF para 102a). account the needs of rural areas.
+There are ensuring that the efficient and safe operation of the network are no specific proposals in HCS or the Local not detrimentally impacted.
+Where possible development Realise opportunities from existing Transport Plan at this time for transport proposals should be accessible by and facilitate a genuine or proposed transport infrastructure infrastructure which affect the Parish. choice of modes of travel.
+Development proposals that will and changing transport technology generate high journey numbers should be in sustainable and usage - for example in relation to the scale, location or density of development that can be accommodated (NPPF para 102b).